Girls (TV series): Production

+Dunham's identity and her creative endeavors played a pivotal role in establishing the groundwork for the show, persistently surfacing in discussions surrounding "Girls."
+There are several key aspects: emphasis on the privileged environment of her upbringing in New York's art scene and her early intellectual maturity; her utilization of personal experiences to craft candid and humorous storylines; her generation's experience of minimal privacy both in real life and online; and her deliberate choice to portray her body onscreen, preemptively addressing potential criticisms regarding her body size.

-As executive producer, Dunham and Jennifer Konner are both showrunners of the series while Dunham is also the head writer.
+As executive producer, Dunham and Jennifer Konner were both showrunners of the series while Dunham was the head writer.
 Apatow is also executive producer, under his Apatow Productions label.
 Dunham wrote or co-wrote all ten episodes of the first season and directed five, including the pilot.
 Season one was filmed between April and August 2011 and consisted of 10 episodes.
-The second season ran on HBO from January 13, 2013, to March 17, 2013, and also consisted of 10 episodes.
+As did the second season, running on HBO from January 13, 2013, to March 17, 2013.

-On April 4, 2013, Christopher Abbott left the series after sources reported he and Dunham had differences with the direction that his reoccurring character Charlie was taking as the third season entered production.
+On April 4, 2013, Christopher Abbott left the series.
 Dunham announced via Instagram on September 6, 2013, that production for the third season had concluded.
 Season 3, which contained 12 episodes as opposed to the previous 10-episode seasons, ran from January 12, 2014, to March 23, 2014.
 The fourth season of the series started filming in April 2014.
 On January 5, 2016, HBO announced that the series' sixth season would be its last, allowing the writers to create a proper finale.